Our Platonic Marriage Is No Less Legitimate Than Romantic Marriage

-Twenty-six-year-old Chiderah and 31-year-old Deidre met on a dating app in Toronto before the coronavirus pandemic.
-On their first date they went to a bar and talked about their dreams of moving to Europe one day.
+Twenty-six-year-old Chiderah and 31-year-old Deidre met on a dating app before the pandemic hit.
+On their first date, they went to a bar and talked about their dreams of moving to Europe one day.
 Realising they weren’t a romantic match, they continued to meet up and co-work in cafes.

 During the pandemic the pair relocated to Berlin, where Chiderah experienced the "worst low of her life".
 Career troubles and financial difficulties combined with breakups and bed bugs in a moment of complete despair.